Ankur Betageri: Art and photography

 Ankur Betageri has exhibited his photographs at various places including ICCR, Delhi (2012), St. Stephen's College (2012) and Delhi University (2011).
 His photographic work often juxtaposes text and image creating the experience of what he calls "existential pause" and "bare silence".
-Betageri's artistic practices involve interventions in advertising billboards and the use of stencils, reproductions of paintings and photographic images in unconventional places like public toilets, public walls, parks and marketplaces.
+Betageri's artistic practices involve interventions in advertising billboards and the use of stencils, reproductions of paintings and photographic images in unconventional places like public washrooms, public walls, parks and marketplaces.

 Betageri is the founder of the public arts platform Hulchul, known for its novel public art practices like public art exhibits, washroom art projects, poetry reading in public places and creating social sculptures with trees in the city of Delhi.
 Hulchul's washroom art project has been recognized as a first and listed in the Limca Book of Records.